bithavoc/multilang-hstore/README.md

     post.title_en #=>  'Multilang rocks!'
     post.title_lv #=>  'Multilang rulle!'

-You may use mass assignment on model creation (if :accessible param is defined):
+You may use initialization if needed:

     Post.new(:title => {:en => 'Multilang rocks!', :lv => 'Multilang rulle!'})